jbequinn/openwrt-builder/README.md

 # OpenWRT image builder
 Docker image to automate building OpenWRT images.
-It is intended to be used with a `.config` files with all settings preconfigured.
+It is intended to be used with a `.config` file with all desired settings preconfigured.

 ## Run